OmenApps/django-postgresql-dag/docs/transformations.md

 {'name': 'root'}
 ```

-Node PKs are used directly as NetworkX node identifiers, so you can look up node data with `graph.nodes[node.pk]`.

-## rustworkx Export
+## rustworkx export

-**rx_from_queryset(queryset, graph_attributes=None, node_attribute_fields_list=None, edge_attribute_fields_list=None, date_strf=None, digraph=False)**

-Provided a queryset of nodes or edges, returns a rustworkx graph.
-By default returns an undirected `rx.PyGraph`; set `digraph=True` for an `rx.PyDiGraph`.

-Unlike NetworkX, rustworkx uses integer node indices (0, 1, 2, ...) internally.
-The Django PK is always stored in the node data dictionary under the `"pk"` key, so you can map back to your Django models.
+`rx_from_queryset()` converts a queryset into a rustworkx graph.
+Unlike NetworkX, rustworkx uses integer indices internally.
+The Django PK is always stored in the node data dictionary under the `"pk"` key.

-Graph-level attributes can be any Python object and are stored as `graph.attrs`.

 ```python
 >>> from django_postgresql_dag.transformations import rx_from_queryset